AI-Powered Automated Patching

 Threat Vector Assumption Status CI/CD Pipeline Compromise Pipeline is trusted and access-controlled trusted LLM Network Access Model operates in sandboxed environment mitigated Adversarial Training Data Out of scope for this research excluded Semantic Vulnerability Introduction Primary threat — requires human review critical Patch Injection via Input Post-detection only, not on user input mitigated

 XII.
-Analytical Observations Derived from Operational Reasoning
+Analytical Observations

 The highest success rates are observed for: